canalplus/rx-player/doc/architecture/init/index.md

   - Init -> API: Through events emitted by the returned Observable

-  - API -> Init: Through Observables/Subjects the Init is in possession of.
+  - API -> Init: Through Observables/Subjects the Init function is in possession of.

 ### Emitted Events #############################################################